arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP SET ALLOWED METHODS

-The `VP SET ALLOWED METHODS` command <!-- REF _command_.VP_SET_ALLOWED_METHODS.Summary -->designates the project methods that can be called in 4D View Pro formulas<!-- END REF -->.
-This command applies to all 4D View Pro areas initialized after its call during the session.
-It can be called multiple times in the same session to initialize different configurations.

-By default for security reasons, if you do not execute the `VP SET ALLOWED METHODS` command, no method call is allowed in 4D View Pro areas -- except if 4D's generic `SET ALLOWED METHODS` command was used (see compatibility note).
-Using an unauthorized method in a formula prints a #NAME? error in the 4D View Pro area.

->**Compatibility**
-4D View Pro supports 4D's generic `SET ALLOWED METHODS` command if `VP SET ALLOWED METHODS` is not called, however using `VP SET ALLOWED METHODS` is recommended.
-As soon as it has been called, the `SET ALLOWED METHODS` command no longer has an effect on any 4D View Pro areas.

 <!-- REF _command_.VP_SET_ALLOWED_METHODS.Syntax -->**VP SET ALLOWED METHODS** ( *methodObj* : Object) <!-- END REF -->

 <!-- REF _command_.VP_SET_ALLOWED_METHODS.Params -->